-The Exchange previously adopted rules governing the trading of Complex Orders 14 on the MIAX System 15 in 2016.16 At that time, the Exchange also adopted the market data product cToM and expressly waived fees for cToM to provide an incentive to prospective market participants to subscribe to that market data feed.17 Prior to the First Proposed Rule Change, the Exchange did not charge fees to cToM subscribers during the nearly five years since it was first available for subscription.
+The Exchange previously adopted rules governing the trading of Complex Orders on the MIAX Emerald System in 2018, ahead of the Exchange's planned launch, which took place on March 1, 2019.
+Shortly thereafter, the Exchange adopted the market data product cToM and expressly waived fees for cToM to provide an incentive to prospective market participants to subscribe to that market data feed.
+Prior to the First Proposed Rule Change, the Exchange did not charge fees to cToM subscribers during the nearly three years since it was first available for subscription.

-In summary, cToM provides subscribers with the same information as the MIAX Top of Market ("ToM") data product as it relates to the Strategy Book, 18 i.e., the Exchange's best bid and offer for a complex strategy, with aggregate size, based on displayable order and quoting interest in the complex strategy on the Exchange.
+In summary, cToM provides subscribers with the same information as the MIAX Emerald Top of Market ("ToM") data product as it relates to the Strategy Book, 18 i.e., the Exchange's best bid and offer for a complex strategy, with aggregate size, based on displayable order and quoting interest in the complex strategy on the Exchange.
 However, cToM provides subscribers with the following additional information that is not included in ToM: (i) The identification of the complex strategies currently trading on the Exchange; (ii) complex strategy last sale information; and (iii) the status of securities underlying the complex strategy (e.g., halted, open, or resumed). cToM is therefore a distinct market data product from ToM in that it includes additional information that is not available to subscribers that receive only the ToM data feed.
-ToM subscribers are not required to subscribe to cToM, and cToM subscribers are not required to subscribe to ToM.19 changes.
+ToM subscribers are not required to subscribe to cToM, and cToM subscribers are not required to subscribe to ToM.